case study · 5 min read

 | Period | Pre-install monthly avg | Post-install monthly avg | Delta | |---|---|---|---| | November-March (heating) | $310 | $204 | -34% | | April-October (cooling + base load) | $145 | $128 | -12% | | Annual total utility cost | $3,170 | $2,294 | -$876/year |

-At the $14,200 install cost minus $1,200 federal tax credit ($13,000 net), payback is roughly 14.8 years on utility savings alone.
-With resale-value uplift (Cincinnati MLS shows documented foam-insulated Hyde Park homes selling roughly $5,000-$10,000 above comparables), payback compresses to 8-10 years if the homeowner sells in that window.
+At the $14,200 install cost, payback is roughly 16 years on utility savings alone.
+With resale-value uplift (Cincinnati MLS shows documented foam-insulated Hyde Park homes selling roughly $5,000-$10,000 above comparables), payback compresses to 9-11 years if the homeowner sells in that window.
+The federal Section 25C insulation credit ended December 31, 2025; ask your CPA about Ohio state programs and Duke Energy or CenterPoint Energy utility rebates that may apply in 2026.

 What this case shows for other Cincinnati pre-1950 plaster-wall homeowners